monsrudopen/monsrud-open/README.md

 we simply just reset it to the `master` branch.

 In order to add a commit to the `master` branch you have to create a pull request from your branch and get it approved.
 The `master` branch is protected so that direct pushes are not allowed.
+(If you really need to merge a PR without being able to getting it approved by another contributor you can log into monsrudopenuser.
+That github account has admin rights.

 The domain http://www.monsrudopen.com/ should point to https://monsrud-open.herokuapp.com/.